China Sourcing Agents

 Panel, load, and protocol

-Gulf projects favour tempered-glass panels in the 86-type or EU square format on a standard 86mm back box — confirm the cut-out matches local boxes.
+Gulf projects favour tempered-glass panels in the 86-type or EU square format on a standard 86mm back box — confirm the cut-out matches local boxes; buyers often pair these switches with a matching smart scene panel for whole-room control.
 Per-gang load ratings differ between neutral and no-neutral builds; get them in writing.
 Tuya Wi-Fi dominates the white-label channel with Arabic app and Alexa/Google support (Tuya reference); Zigbee 3.0 suits hub-based local control.

 • Wiring: confirm neutral vs no-neutral against the actual site.